 To which Jacob scratched his chin, and said, "No...not a patient..."

 Then as the details clarified, Jacob expounded, "I know!
 Mr. Chandler was the young lawyer, who helped represent me!
 At least I believe it was him!
-Your Grandfather, did practice law, did he not?"
+Your Grandfather, did practice law as you do, did he not?"

 Informatively, Catherine said, "Oh yes, Granddaddy had founded the firm back in 1949, so it is very possible it was him.
 Look, here's a photo where you can see him better..."